 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Cochlear Limited reported total carbon emissions of approximately 6,036,000 kg CO2e.
-This includes 856,000 kg CO2e from Scope 1 emissions, 2,183,000 kg CO2e from Scope 2 emissions, and 2,997,000 kg CO2e from Scope 3 emissions, which notably includes about 14,418,000 kg CO2e attributed to business travel.
-The combined Scope 1 and 2 emissions totalled around 3,040,000 kg CO2e.
-In 2023, the company recorded total emissions of about 6,326,000 kg CO2e, with Scope 1 emissions at 916,000 kg CO2e, Scope 2 emissions at 2,401,000 kg CO2e, and Scope 3 emissions at 3,009,000 kg CO2e, including approximately 10,950,000 kg CO2e from business travel.
-The Scope 1 and 2 emissions combined were approximately 3,316,000 kg CO2e.
-Cochlear has set ambitious climate commitments, aiming for a 25% reduction in absolute Scope 1 and Scope 2 emissions by 2025, with a target year of 2023 for this initiative.
-Additionally, the company is committed to achieving net-zero emissions in its operations (Scope 1 and 2) by 2030.
-For Scope 3 emissions, Cochlear has targeted a 50% reduction in business flight-related emissions by FY25.
-Cochlear's emissions data is not cascaded from any parent organization, and all reported figures are derived directly from its own disclosures.
-The company continues to focus on sustainability and reducing its carbon footprint in alignment with industry standards.
+In 2024, Cochlear Limited reported total carbon emissions of approximately 6,036,000 kg CO2e, comprising 856,000 kg CO2e from Scope 1, 2,183,000 kg CO2e from Scope 2, and 2,997,000 kg CO2e from Scope 3 emissions, which included significant business travel emissions of about 14,418,000 kg CO2e.
+The previous year, 2023, saw total emissions of about 6,326,000 kg CO2e, with similar breakdowns across the scopes.
+Cochlear has set ambitious climate commitments, aiming for a 25% reduction in absolute Scope 1 and Scope 2 emissions by 2025, relative to a 2019 baseline.
+Additionally, the company targets net-zero emissions in its operations (Scope 1 and 2) by 2030.
+For Scope 3 emissions, specifically business flight-related emissions, Cochlear aims for a 50% reduction by FY25.
+Cochlear's emissions data is independently reported and does not cascade from any parent organization.
+The company is committed to transparency and accountability in its climate initiatives, aligning with industry standards for sustainability.

 Access structured emissions data, company-specific emission factors, and source documents